ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 </Tabs>

 The NFT transfer opcode comes from [the same standard](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md#tl-b-schema).
-Now let's complete the transaction, as is laid out in the previous sections of this tutorial.
-The correct code needed to complete the transaction is found in the [GitHub repository](/develop/smart-contracts/tutorials/wallet#source-code).
+Now let's complete the message, as is laid out in the previous sections of this tutorial.
+The correct code needed to complete the message is found in the [GitHub repository](/develop/smart-contracts/tutorials/wallet#source-code).

 The same procedure can be completed with Jettons.
 To conduct this process, read the TL-B [standart](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md) for jettons transfer.
 To this point specifically, a small difference between NFT and Jettons transfers exists.